rashtimovani/jrashack-online-registry/README.md

-# online-user-registry
+# jrashack-online-registry
-Java registry that tracks which online user is connected to which edge service instance.
+Small java library that will hold references which connection is assocated with which node in service cluster.